murmarmur/Scrolling-Agent-Based-Model/README.md

 - **Tkinter:** For the graphical user interface (GUI), which displays real-time simulation data.
 - **Standard Libraries:** (csv, threading, datetime, etc.) for data handling, logging, and simulation control.

-The simulation utilizes a CSV file ('consumers.csv') to load or generate consumer profiles and logs simulation events to a CSV log file ('simulation_log.csv') for later analysis.

 Installation and Usage
 ----------------------
 **Prerequisites:**